-Donald Trump: Midterms point to rising challenges for former president
+Donald Trump and US midterms: How bad was his night?

 "Trump has zero shot at 2024 in general.
 After tonight, this isn't up for debate," Mr Cernovich tweeted on Tuesday night.
 "DeSantis in 2024 or accept total defeat".

-The prospect of facing Mr DeSantis in two year's isn't lost on Mr Trump, who warned that he "could hurt himself very badly" and that he would reveal "things about him that won't be very flattering".
+The prospect of facing Mr DeSantis in two years isn't lost on Mr Trump, who warned that he "could hurt himself very badly" and that he would reveal "things about him that won't be very flattering".

+Patrick Ruffini, a Republican pollster and strategist, described Mr Trump as a "wounded animal" to the BBC, when compared to Mr DeSantis' very good election night.

 Trump's mixed bag of endorsements